SAE J1939 ECU Simulator And Data Monitor for Raspberry Pi

 - CAN Termination Wire Jumper

 It may sound obvious, but it is, nevertheless, overseen frequently: You will need a second SAE J1939 node (or an entire network) to check the board's full functionality.
-The board comes with a "heartbeat" function (i.e. a heartbeat message sent per USB every one second), which indicates that the board is "awake" and working, but that doesn't proof any SAE J1939 functionality.
+The board comes with a "heartbeat" function (i.e., a heartbeat message sent per USB every one second), which indicates that the board is "awake" and working, but that doesn't prove any SAE J1939 functionality.

 The jCOM.J1939.USB board comes with three LEDs:

 - LED2 - Indicates USB port activity (including heartbeat message)

 - LED1 - CAN / SAE J1939 activity

 Upon powering up the board you will see the power LED plus the USB LED blinking with a one second frequency (heartbeat).